jetbrains-academy/introduction_to_python/Condition expressions/If statement/task.md

 ```

 Print `"empty"` if the `tasks` list is empty.
+After the list is cleared, check again (you might need a different condition!) and print `'Now empty!'` if it is.

 <div class='hint'>Use the <code>len()</code> function to check if <code>tasks</code> is empty.</div>